KibakoDev/KibakoOnlineShooter/README.md

 🚧 **Prototype**: This is an early-stage project designed for testing and experimentation.

 ## Requirements
-- A Steam account (Spacewar's AppID: 480 is used here for testing).
+- A Steam account (Spacewar's AppID is used here for testing).
 - A system capable of running Unreal Engine 5 games (DirectX 11/12).

 ## Installation